CPAP Therapy and Weight Loss

 Diets also don’t work because of the social aspect of eating.
 I mean, why should you eat your stupid salad or low-carb penne pasta while the rest of your family is digging into a Sunday roast?

-And when you are invited to your friend’s house for dinner are you going to take your low-carb penne pasta with you?
+When you are invited to your friend’s house for dinner, are you going to take your low-carb penne pasta with you?
 Of course not.
-That’s why I’ve put a list of caloric hacks together which you will find below.
+That’s why I’ve put together a list of caloric hacks, which you will find below.

 Don’t Diets, Create Systems